mtask/CollectiFOR/README.md

 - Logs analysis (auth failures, sudo failures, desktop/tty logins)
 - Filesystem integrity checks (checksums, SUID binaries, unexpected permissions)

-Other than YARA and pattern matching, which rely on external data sources, other modules are more like a PoC features.
+Other than YARA and pattern matching  are more like a PoC features in the analysis tools.
+The `analyze` directory also has some extra helper scripts to do further analysis with other external tools.

 ---